 Her address there is well enough known that she is frequently interviewed by the media; and not only by the Jordanian media or the Arabic media but by respected global news agencies like Associated Press that have sent reporters to her home to interview her on video.
-Anyone who seriously intended to take her into custody would have no difficulty locating her.
+The disturbing reality: anyone who seriously intended to take her into custody would have no difficulty locating her.

 All three of the DOJ officials quoted in the 2017 announcement have moved on to other positions during these past two years.
 We wrote a letter last week, addressed to them and to the three officials who filled their places in the DOJ.
 Among other things, we asked them whether the DOJ is going to address certain serious problems that we described for them.

 At this stage, we do not plan to publish the letter; we continue to hope that we will get a meaningful DOJ response that deals with the important issues we raised.
 However we do want people to know (which is why we are posting this now to our blog) that we sent that letter and that it respectfully requests the DOJ to take specific steps.

 To set the stage, that March 14, 2017 DOJ announcement starts with a statement of the basic facts: